Hidayath-BS/Python/README.md

 - synatx: assert expression, message
 - array use less memory than lists and they offer faster execution than list.
 - import array, a = array.array('i',[5,6,7])
-- array methods: append,count, extend, index, pop, remove,
+- array methods: append,count, extend, index, pop, remove.
+- numpy is package that contains serveral classes, functions, variable etc to deal with scientific calculation in python.